Looking for good places to ski?

 Pajarito is northwest of Santa Fe, near Los Alamos.
 The resort is at 10,440 foot elevation.
 There is a 1,440 foot vertical drop, with over three hundred acres of skiable terrain available.
 Normally their season runs from Christmas to early April.

-The Valle Caldera is fairly close to Pajarito.
+The Valle Caldera is fairly close to Pajarito, of Highway 4.
 The 13-mile wide volcanic caldera offers spectacular terrain for cross country skiing, as well as a limited number of camping permits.
 When they have enough snow, they offer horse drawn sleigh rides, which makes for a splendid Christmas or Valentine’s Day gift.

 400 Pioneer Road